idesis-gmbh/BareBrowser/app/_root/README.md

   be initially hidden on startup and in new windows.
 The value `2` shows the address bar on startup and in new windows.
 Any other value will cause the default setting (`1`) to be used.

-- `Win32MenuState` sets the behaviour of the main menu on Windows platforms.
+- `Win32MenuState` sets the behavior of the main menu on Windows platforms.
 This setting is ignored on the Mac. `0` disables the main menu completely.
 Setting the value to `1` enables the main menu but doesn't show it on startup (see respective shortcut). `2` enables the main menu and shows it on startup.
 Any other value will cause the default setting (`1`) to be used.